SwordYork/DCNMT/README.md

 Training
 -----------------------
 If you want to train your own model, please prepare a parallel linguistics corpus, like corpus in [WMT](http://www.statmt.org/wmt15/translation-task.html).
 A GPU with 12GB memory will be helpful.
-You could just run `bash train.sh` or follow these steps.
+You could run `bash train.sh` or follow these steps.
  1. Download the relative scripts (tokenizer.perl, multi-bleu.perl) and nonbreaking_prefix from [mose_git](https://raw.githubusercontent.com/moses-smt/mosesdecoder/master/scripts).
  2. Download the datasets, then tokenize and shuffle the cropus.
  3. Create the character list for both language using `create_vocab.py` in `preprocess` folder.
 Don't forget to pass the language setting, vocabulary size and file name to this script.